valeth/justimmo-client-ruby/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-## Architecture
-      ┌────────────┐
-      │            │
-    Query ─ Parser ┴ Resource
-              │
-            Mapper

-The query interface retrieves raw XML data from the API, which will be parsed and mapped if necessary.

-The resulting data will be converted into a Resource object.

 ## Contributing